ericdagenais/GPUImage-RubyMotion-Example/README.md

 ### Caveats

 It seems that with the latest version of RubyMotion available at this time (v1.4), at least 2 small patches need to be applied to the GPUImage Objective-C sources to make the example work.
-This repository includes the patched GPUImage sources under vendor/GPUImage and the patch file is also included (GPUImage_patch.diff).
+The patch file is included (GPUImage_patch.diff) and can be applied with the "rake patch" task in the above instructions.

 The following code in gpu_image_polar_pixellate_posterize_filter.rb throws a runtime exception, see below for details and workaround: